 Over time, you’ll be known as an authority in your space, and you’ll reap higher positions (and high-quality leads) as a result.

 Many B2B companies have fallen far behind on their SEO strategies and are using techniques that are old or have nothing to offer.

 I must mention that optimizing your website for the search engines is a procedure that is slow.

 Studies have shown that it can take as much as a year or more for quality articles to rank on Google and to be found.
 And this is if the material is optimized for search queries that online consumers are typing into Google.

 Choose Google Over Keyword Research Tools

 Now you’re probably thinking, what on earth are you talking about?
-I’m not stating that research tools do not have their worth in B2B SEO advertising but they are being misunderstood.
+I’m not stating that research tools do not have their worth in a B2B SEO strategy, but they are being misunderstood.

 SEO tools such as Long-tail Pro, Keyword Everywhere (Free), and SEMrush are an excellent way to study the overall volumes of popular terms.

 They can validate your assumptions about which keywords to go after for your business.